MuffnDev/unity-basic-shapes/_Documentation/basic-shapes-index.md

 An asset of this type already exists in this module's folder (in *Basic Shapes/Editor/Resources*).

-If the asset is missing, you can create a new asset of this type, click on *Assets > Create > Muffin Dev > Editor > Basic Shapes Index*.
+If the asset is missing, you can create a new asset of this type, click on *Assets > Create > Muffin Dev > Basic Shapes > Basic Shapes Index*.

 You must reference all prefabs of Basic Shapes module inside this asset, sorted by groups.
 Note that group names are same as folder names ("Advanced", "Capsules", ...).